myzodev/ef1/README.md

 # EF1

 Fully responsive CRUD application.
-Created as a task for a unversity.
+Created as a task for a university.

 ## Tech